vmware-samples/vmware-blockchain-samples/vmbc-ethereum-starter-kit/README.md

 VMBC_URL=http://`minikube ip`:30545
 ```

-You can use Lens or `watch -n0.1 kubectl get pods --all-namespaces -o wide` to see progress as containers come up.
+You can use Lens or `watch -n0.1 kubectl get pods --all-namespaces -o wide` to see progress as containers come up and are in 'Running' state.
 Four namespaces are created, each with 1 pod of the concord replica network.
 Additionally one namespace is created for the client.

 > **Note:** In case you see the ethrpc service LoadBalancer as "pending" then you need to run `minikube tunnel` in a separate terminal window.
 [See minikube doc](https://minikube.sigs.k8s.io/docs/handbook/accessing/#using-minikube-tunnel).
 After this the can connect to the client.